Track & Field Scholarships

-Established by Alliance Pipeline, this scholarship will be awarded on an annual basis to a student athlete who demonstrates strong academic performance.
-The student must maintain a 3.00 GPA and participate in an intercollegiate sport.
+Established by Alliance Pipeline in 2001, this scholarship will be awarded on an annual basis to a student-athlete who demonstrates strong academic performance.
+The student must maintain a 3.0 GPA and participate in an intercollegiate sport.
 The amount of the scholarship will be determined by January of each year by the Director of the University Advancement based on the interest earnings in the [...]
 More

 Dave Mielke Scholarship

 To be eligible for the Dave Mielke Scholarship, applicants must be a Botkins High School (Shelby Co., Ohio) senior who has been a member of the Botkins High School cross-country and/or track teams.
 Selection is based upon academic achievement, community and school service and recommendations.